 There are many different kinds of hyperboles, and they can be used to convey many emotions including humor, anger, excitement, surprise and many more.
 The relay of these feelings all depends on the context in which it is used by the person speaking.
 One of the major uses of hyperboles is to add emphasis to your writing or speaking.

 See some great examples of hyperboles that add emphasis below:

 - After a long day of walking, my feet were killing me.

-The writer here does not literally mean that his feet were actively causing him to die.
-He merely means that his feet ached from all the walking he did.
-He could simply have said as much, but the hyperbole more colorfully conveys his feeling of agony.
+The writer here does not literally mean that her feet were actively causing her to die.
+She merely means that her feet ached from all the walking she did.
+She could simply have said as much, but the hyperbole more colorfully conveys her feeling of agony.

 - She shot me a glare so icy that I had to turn on the heater.

 - I must have aged a couple of decades over the course of that webinar.

 - I’m so hungry, I could eat a horse!

 - I will love you until the end of time.

 In each of these hyperbole examples, the statements are not meant to be taken literally.
 They add both emphasis, with the first three invoking humor while the last one leans more towards romance.